Cold Weather Maintenance Tips for Rental Properties: A Landlord's Seasonal Guide

 Who is responsible for frozen pipe damage in a rental property in Virginia?▾

 Responsibility depends on the cause.
-If pipes froze because the landlord failed to maintain adequate heat or the property has insufficient insulation — that's a habitability issue and the landlord bears responsibility.
-If pipes froze because the tenant turned off the heat while away for an extended period despite lease provisions requiring heat maintenance — the tenant bears responsibility.
-The lease should explicitly state the tenant's obligation to maintain minimum heat levels (typically 55°F) and report any heating system issues promptly.
+If pipes froze because the landlord failed to maintain adequate heat capability or the property has insufficient insulation, that is a habitability issue and the landlord bears responsibility.
+If pipes froze because the tenant turned off the heat while away for an extended period despite lease provisions requiring heat maintenance, the tenant bears responsibility.
+The lease should explicitly state the tenant obligation to maintain minimum heat levels (typically 55 degrees Fahrenheit) and report any heating system issues promptly.

 What temperature should a tenant keep a rental property in winter in Virginia?▾

-Virginia's VRLTA requires landlords to provide heat capable of maintaining the property at 68°F. Most leases require tenants to maintain minimum heat of 55°F when absent to prevent pipe freezing.
-This provision should be explicit in your lease — and tenants should be reminded of it at the beginning of each heating season.
+Virginia VRLTA requires landlords to provide heat capable of maintaining the property at 68 degrees Fahrenheit.
+Most leases require tenants to maintain minimum heat of 55 degrees Fahrenheit when absent to prevent pipe freezing.
+This provision should be explicit in your lease and tenants should be reminded of it at the beginning of each heating season.

 You might also like